saloniamatteo/Arch/README.md

 ### If you use a real machine
 + Get a hold of a DVD/USB with at least 1GB of storage
-+ Using a tool like [Etcher](https://balena.io), flash the ISO onto the USB
+	- USB: Using a tool like [Etcher](https://balena.io), flash the ISO onto the USB
-+ Alternatively, using a tool like [Brasero](https://wiki.gnome.org/Apps/Brasero/Documentation#Installing) on Linux or [ImgBurn](https://imgburn.com/index.php?act=download) on Windows, flash the ISO onto the DVD.
+	- DVD: using a tool like [Brasero](https://wiki.gnome.org/Apps/Brasero/Documentation#Installing) on Linux or [ImgBurn](https://imgburn.com/index.php?act=download) on Windows, flash the ISO onto the DVD.
 + Put the DVD/USB in your machine
 + Open the BIOS/UEFI and [modify the boot order](https://www.pcsteps.com/1508-change-the-boot-order-usb-dvd-bios-uefi/), choosing the DVD/USB as the first boot device.